Step One: Register

 Who is eligible for the competition?

 USCC is offered in 2 divisions.
 The Lower Division encompasses 1st and 2nd year students, while the Upper Division is for 3rd year undergraduate students and above.
 Each division is judged separately.
-Any student who already has or who is currently taking more than 3 third year courses as of Nov 1st, 2016 belongs to the Upper Division.
+Any student who already has or who is currently taking more than 3 third year courses as of Nov 1st belongs to the Upper Division.
 Teams will be randomly checked to ensure eligibility in their own division.
 Those competing in the incorrect division will be removed from the competition and competitor fees will not be refunded.
+1st and 2nd year students can register with upper year students in the Upper Division.
+Both divisions are judged and awarded seperately.

 Students from any background are encouraged to participate, as interdisciplinary ideas are considered an advantage in this competition.